Pictet Group: Prix Pictet

 In 2008, Pictet launched the Prix Pictet, an award for photography highlighting societal interactions and problems.
-Each year, nominated photographers are invited to submit a series of pictures on a chosen theme, such as "Water" (2008) and "Space" (2017).
-The winner is selected by an independent jury led by Sir David King.
-Kofi Annan was president of the Prix Pictet from its founding in 2008 until his death in 2018.
+Each year, nominated photographers are invited to submit a series of pictures on a chosen theme, from "Water" (2008) to "Storm" (2024).
+The winner is selected by an independent jury led by David King.
+Kofi Annan was president of the Prix Pictet from its founding in 2008 until he died in 2018.

+Tax misconduct

+In December 2023, Pictet agreed to pay $123 million to US authorities after admitting to helping clients illegally shield assets from tax in secret accounts from 2008 to 2014.

+According to the US Department of Justice, the bank "conspired with US taxpayers and others to hide more than $5.6 billion in 1,637 secret bank accounts in Switzerland and elsewhere and to conceal the income generated in those accounts from the IRS."